What is an EEG and what does it show?

 • The electrodes are attached by wires to a machine which shows the electrical activity

-• They then analyze the results
+• The doctor will then analyze the results

 How long does an EEG take?